ebkalderon/dss-coding-assignment/README.md

 * Add text logging and/or profiling with [Criterion.rs] and `cargo bench`.

+* Change `App` to contain a stack of `State`s, rather than just one, and implement a pushdown automaton with switch/push/pop state transitions to create modal interfaces and other screens.

 ## Third-party Rust libraries

 * `anyhow` is used to eliminate boilerplate from error handling.
 This commonly